LayanaBaba/Reading-notes/README.md

 # Reading notes

 ### About me:
-* My name is Layana Baba, i'm a chemical engineer, i worked in quality control departement foa the UGC, i have 24 years.
+* My name is Layana Baba, i'm a chemical engineer, i worked in quality control departement for the UGC, i have 24 years.

 [My Github profile](https://github.com/LayanaBaba)